kcstraub/kcstraub.github.io/project-proposal.md

 #### ROUGH TIMELINE:

 Week 1, Nov.
 11 – Nov.
 16:
+> Research and "stake out" (as they say) all social media platforms of the local SMC and SCC police departments.
+Make a list of all those who have active social media and which platforms they use.
+Plan for my program-based data collection accordingly.
+Perhaps begin brainstorming a map of which platforms are used where (possible visualization, preliminarily).
+Learn to write the necessary programs for the "sources" section listed above.
+I will most definitely have to consult you on this, because I will be a bit in the dark here.
+Put the necessary programs in place by the end of this week and start collecting that data.
+Find supplemental data from the census to make my hypothesis more clear.
+These data will include household income rates by city/county, as well as data around internet access for a city/county.
+(I am currently less than clear about how to track down these data, though I had the idea of approaching internet servers and getting their numbers eariler this quarter.
+I will get an early start on this.)

 Week 2, Nov.
 17 – Nov.
 23:
+> Finalize all writing of programs and watch the data start to pile up -- by the middle of this week at the VERY latest.
+Reach out to local police departments of interest to get a copy of their social media plans.
+A lot of police are very willing to share this (i.e., the Mountain View Police, and the Redwood City Police social media policy is found online).
+I want to have this in my possession so I have a sense of the issue, though I don't know that it will yield very much data.
+Also, research local, recent cases that were solved with the help of suggestions and tips from social media.
+This will be good anecdotal supplement to my data research, and it will likely tip me off to more sources I will need to find.
+I don't think I will run into too much of an issue with timing on this, because I believe the police will still be as active as ever on Thanksgiving week.

 Week 3, Nov.
 24 – Nov.
 30:
+> Over break, I plan on really taking a hard look at all data I have collected over the prior two weeks.
+By then, I will have had plenty of understanding of the data coming in, and I will begin to collect it and formulate a conclusion to my hypothesis -- seeing whether or not trends have developed (using excel and SQL and data cleaning software to aid my efforts) and discovering which conclusions can be made for which county.
+At this point, I will also see if I can extend my efforts outside of the Peninsula to incorporate any more of the state for comparison.
+In sum, this is my "crunch week," in which I really see how the numbers turn out and make the appropriate pivots into alternative, generalized conclusions if they are less than conclusive.
+I will also dedicate this week to the formulation of appropriate data visualization projects to accompany my final.
+I want to move away from Fusion Tables and use more sophisticated softwares using QGIS, TileMill and other necessary "beautifying software."
+At this point, I will likely have also learned Tableau to a level of comfort and will formulate the appropriate visualizations through that.
+I anticipate at least one map, along with charts, graphs, and perhaps a bonified Adobe Illustrator picture, to great an infographic.
+I intend to have several drafts coming out of this week.

+Week 4, Dec.
+1 - Dec.
+7:
+> In this final week, I am allowing myself time to make up any lost ground I amassed along the way, in the event that I fell behind.
+I can wrap up editing on my text, finish the data viz, and double check all my numbers.